Helmut Harff: Peacekeeping

 In 1998 he was appointed as deputy commander of Airmobile Forces Command/4th Division in preparation for an expanded Bundeswehr mission in the Balkans, beginning in modern-day North Macedonia (then the Former Yugoslav Republic of Macedonia).
 Brigadier General Harff was then the German national commander of the Bundeswehr contingent in North Macedonia, during Operation Allied Force, the NATO bombing of Yugoslavia, and the subsequent entry of NATO peacekeeping forces into Kosovo.
 His force assisted with supporting Albanian refugees that crossed the border from Kosovo into North Macedonia as a result of the Kosovo War, and some Serbian military deserters also crossed the border and surrendered, asking for asylum in Germany.
 They were treated as prisoners of war in accordance with international law, which made Harff the first German general to take prisoners of war since World War II.

-After the UN Security Council authorized a peacekeeping mission in Kosovo, and it was also approved in Germany by a vote of the Bundestag, the German unit in North Macedonia entered Kosovo on 11 June 1999, becoming the first German contingent of the NATO-led Kosovo Force.
+After the UN Security Council authorized a peacekeeping mission in Kosovo with United Nations Security Council Resolution 1244 on 10 June 1999, and it was also approved in Germany by a vote of the Bundestag, the German unit in North Macedonia entered Kosovo on 11 June 1999 immediately after the successful NATO bombing of Yugoslavia campaign ended the Kosovo War.
+They became the first German contingent of the NATO-led Kosovo Force.
 They entered while the Serbian Army was still in the process of withdrawing from the region.
 During that process Harff became involved in an incident that was recorded by television media teams.
 At a border crossing between Kosovo and Albania, near Morina on the Albanian side, a group of Serbian soldiers still remained there despite Serbia's agreement to withdraw.
 Harff arrived at the border post on 13 June and met with the commanding Serbian colonel and his officers.
 He asked how much time they needed to leave, and one of them answered that it would be six hours.
 Harff told them they had thirty minutes.
 They tried to argue to stall for time, to which the general responded that they now have twenty-eight minutes and that it was the "end of discussion."
 The Serbian troops then left the area right away.

 Later life

 Harff retired from the military in 1999.
 After leaving the Bundeswehr he was the director of the Defense Committee at the Federation of German Industries.
 In 2006, he and several other officers criticized Karlheinz Viereck, the head of the European Union Force in the Democratic Republic of the Congo, for leaving his post to go on vacation to Sweden, which is where he was when political violence broke out in the DRC.

 Harff died on 8 September 2018, at the age of 79.